edwindus/attentionspan/content/posts/prince/cloudbusting.md

 {{< youtube-enhanced id="KJzq2Xtoa_8" title="Meet Dave Rusan" >}}

 ## Chinese adventures
 Then I learned that Chinese copycats were selling Cloud-like guitars.
-I'm sure these are nothing compared to the genuine instruments from earlier mentioned sources, but I did seem like the only plausible option to get a Cloud Guiter decorating my home-office wall.
+I'm sure these are nothing compared to the genuine instruments from earlier mentioned sources, but I did seem like the only plausible option to get a Cloud Guitar decorating my home-office wall.

 The first attempt was ordered in March 2020 but nothing was every heard from the supplier (later we learned this was right when an epidemic hit China), so eventually I applied for - and got a full refund.
 In December 2020 the second attempt with another supplier.
 This time I got some email correspondence, but a package or even tracing of a shipment, never materialized so this ended in a refund again.
-Third time's a charm ... a few weeks after the third order, two (low resolution) pictures for 'final approval by the client' were sent by this third supplier.
+Third time's a charm ... a few weeks after the third order, two (low resolution) pictures for _final approval by the client_ were sent by this third supplier.
 The pictures could tell me nothing about 'quality' but I took the plunge, and okay-ed the shipping.
 A few long weeks with regular but utterly confusing tracing information followed, before the package (and import duties) actually showed up at my doorstep.
 The woodworking and paint quality isn't all that bad, but the whole thing feels like a lousy instrument to play.
-Like expected before ordering and not a problem at all for my purpose (or skillset).
+Like expected before ordering and not a problem at all for my purpose (and skillset).

 ![Final approval before shipping from China](shipping-001.jpg)
 ![Final approval before shipping from China](shipping-002.jpg)